コンテンツにスキップ

 If you look closely, you'll see ceramic flowers in the grass at your feet.
 The work of local potter Asako Okamura is perfectly suited to this courtyard!

-Opposite the bathroom is ``Chayamachi Cafe & Deli'' and ``Lee's Bread,'' a bakery that uses natural yeast and pesticide-free bread.
-As you sit on the verandah, you can smell the delicious aroma of baking bread.
+Opposite the baths are "Chayamachi Cafe & Deli" and "Lee's Bread," a bread store that uses natural yeast and is pesticide-free.
+When you sit on the veranda, you can smell the delicious aroma of baking bread.

 This is a popular bread in Sweden.
 It was my first time to try both.
 The cardamom is a spice but with just the right amount, and the tea has a gentle taste, making for a relaxing tea time.